 Need an audition song?
 This one is ideal when you need to show off your ability to sing something other than a ballad.
 Plus, the text gives plenty of room to show your acting skills — the subtle kind.
 It seems simple, but this can be an incredibly challenging piece.
 It doesn’t require any physical staging — the acting is all in your face, your voice, and your presence.
 So much fun!

-10. The most unexpected of all soprano musical theatre songs: “Stars”
+10. The most unexpected of all soprano audition songs: “Stars”

 Okay, bear with us — yes, this song is written for baritones.
 But, when looking for songs for a miscast concert, one of our Theater Love sopranos tried this piece out as a joke.
 She has a strong mid-range, and the sound that came out of her was massive!
 The intense moments of Stars sit right in the loudest, strongest, most gorgeous part of a soprano’s voice — you might find that you suddenly have a huge, resonant tone with absolutely zero effort.
 Amazing!